kevinolega/callcentertrainingtips/_posts/2019-07-31-solo-player.md

 And settle into low paying jobs.

+## Filipino Pride Fail

 99% of Filipinos stuck in low paying jobs are solo players.

+They go alone, and their career gets killed by stronger players.

+Or usually taken over by teams.

+When you are looking for work, you are evaluated based on how well you can fit in with the team.

-Many are depending on winning the lottery for financial breaks.
+Many Filipinos are depending on winning the lottery for financial breaks.

+We both know that's not a very intelligent strategy.

+But here's the thing.

+If you're not very intelligent, you need to team up with someone who is.

+Because chances are, 99% of your worst mistakes HAVE A SOLUTION.

-Having someone who has experience can teach you what to do in the moment that you fail.
+Having another person on your team who has experience can teach you what to do in the moment that you fail.

 And set your perspective straight.